by Heather B. Moore

 - Categorizing & Metadata: E-book platforms such as Amazon allow you to choose categories and keywords.
 See my previous blog post about this.
 There are great marketing books that will take you through this process step by step.
 You want to categorize your book properly, as well as select keywords that can get you onto Top 100 best-seller category lists.

 - Back of Your Book: At the back of your e-book, include an invitation to your readers to review your book as well as sign up for your newsletter.
 Some authors will offer an incentive, such as a free novella, if the reader will sign up for her newsletter.
 This allows you to direct-market to your readers through an emailed newsletter.
-(You can set up a free newsletter service on your blog/website through MailChimp.)
+(You can set up a free newsletter service on your blog/website through many providers.)

 - Newsletter: Collect names/emails when you are presenting at a writers conference, speaking to a book club, or through social media requests.
 An author newsletter sent out periodically is considered direct marketing, and is one of the more effective ways of letting truly interested readers know that you have a new book release.